beginning of content

 How can I prevent my baby from becoming dehydrated?

-Babies and young children are particularly at risk of dehydration.
+Babies and young children have a higher chance of becoming dehydrated.
 It is important that your child drinks enough fluid to prevent this from happening.
 Babies should produce 6 to 8 pale, wet nappies a day.

 Whether you are breastfeeding or bottle-feeding, your baby will need extra feeds during hot weather.
 You shouldn't give water to babies under 6 months old unless your doctor advises you to.